 A gledopto controller will set you back around $30 and you can pick up some cheap RGBW strips for around $10-$12, even a cheap chinese pair will do.

 There’s an entire Gledopto subreddit which is based around Zigbee Light Links that are compatible with Ikea Tradfri, Amazon Echo, SmartThings, Philips Hue and more!

 You will struggle to find these on Amazon, as such, definitely check out their official website as they will have a full list of requirements there.

 The Nexlux LED Lightstrip doesn’t require a hub, which is great for those of you looking to keep everything compact and neat.

 Unfortunately, the strips are very dim, but these are great for anyone looking to keep these behind your bed for simple light diffusion

-These light strips work with all major smart assistants, require no Hub, have animated lighting effects and boast 1 million colours.
+These light strips work with all major smart assistants, require no Hub, have animated lighting effects, and boast 1 million colors.

 The strip is very bright, at 1400 lumens and the white temperature looks very natural.
 The only downside is the control via App and the price point for it.
 You may as well invest in Hue.

 LED Light Strips (Also referred to as LED Tape) allow you to diffuse light easily in tight spaces or areas that need lighting without a bulb.
 They are extremely inexpensive and very easy to install.

 LED strips are perfect for anyone looking to control the ambience of their rooms making them more aesthetically pleasing.
 There are 2 main types of LED Strips, RGB and RGBW.